WardLordRuby/elden_mod_loader_gui/README.md

 The app will generate its own config file and attempt to locate the install directory of Elden Ring.
 If it succeeds
 and finds that *Elden Mod Loader* is installed, the app is immediately ready to use!
 Otherwise it will prompt you to
 select the install directory for your copy of Elden Ring.
 If you move the app you will have to move the config file
 as well.
 It is not recommended to edit this apps ini file manually.
+If you want to disable logging you can set
+'save_log' to 'false' in "EML_config.ini"

 ## Features